Lumbar Spondylosis (Degeneration)

-Lumbar spondylosis is age-related degeneration of the bones (vertebrae) and discs of the lower back.
-These changes are often called degenerative disc disease and osteoarthritis.
-Lumbar spondylosis is a common condition marked by the breakdown of one or more of the discs that separate the bones of the spine.
-The discs provide cushioning between the vertebrae and absorb pressure put on the spine.
+Lumbar spondylosis is an age-related degeneration of the vertebrae and disks of the lower back.
+These changes are often called degenerative disk disease and osteoarthritis.
+The common condition is marked by the breakdown of one or more of the disks that separate the bones of the spine.
+The disks provide cushioning between the vertebrae and absorb pressure put on the spine.
 Although most people experience some degeneration of the spine as they age, not everyone experiences back pain.

 What You Can Expect at UTHealth Neurosciences

 The UTHealth Neurosciences Spine Center brings together a multidisciplinary team of board-certified, fellowship-trained neurosurgeons, neurologists, researchers, and pain management specialists who work together to help provide relief for even the most complex problems.
 Your team will share insights, leading to better treatment decisions and outcomes.

 We first investigate nonsurgical treatment options, including medical management, pain management, physical therapy, rehabilitation, and watchful waiting.
 When surgery is needed, our neurosurgeons routinely employ innovative minimally invasive techniques.
 Throughout the treatment process, we will work closely with the doctor who referred you to ensure a smooth transition back to your regular care.
 While you are with us, you will receive expert care, excellent communication, and genuine compassion.

 Causes of Lumbar Spondylolisthesis

 Spondylosis most often affects disks in the lumbar region.
 When disks herniate, the protruding disk can press against any of the spinal nerves that run from the spinal cord to the rest of the body.
 Herniated disks can cause nerve pain known as sciatica, which travels along the sciatic nerve running from the lower back down the length of each leg.